logo

 Three quarters of employees feel overwhelmed when working with data.
 Most respond by avoiding it entirely.
 The reports get built.
 The dashboards go live.
 And then nobody opens them.

 This is not a technology problem.
 Every organization with low BI adoption had capable tools.
-It is a design problem.
+It is a UX and design problem: reports are built for data coverage, not for the person using them.
 And 4U Reports is the framework built to solve it.

 What are 4U Reports?

-4U Reports is a Power BI report design framework built around four user-centered stages: Unique, User-friendly, Uncovering, and Understandable.
-Together they guide users from first attention through to confident, informed decisions.
-A report only creates value when it is opened, understood, explored, and most importantly acted upon.
+4U Reports is a Power BI report UX design framework built around four user-centered stages: Unique, User-friendly, Uncovering, and Understandable.
+Together they guide users through a natural engagement chain: the design attracts attention, the interaction invites exploration, cross-chart filtering and drill-down follow the "why," and formatting makes the insight clear.
+A report only creates value when it is opened, explored, understood, and acted upon.

 4U Reports framework diagram showing the four user-centered stages: Unique, User-friendly, Uncovering, and Understandable, with the corresponding 4i developer chain: Inspiring, Intuitive, Interactive, and Insightful